QED0711/wiki_learn/README.md

 # return formatted results with labels
 rec.format_results()
 ```
-A demonstration of this code can be found in [`notebooks/RecommenderPipeline.ipynb`](https://github.com/QED0711/wiki_learn/blob/master/notebooks/RecommenderPipeline.ipynb)
+A more in-depth demonstration of this code with comments can be found in [`notebooks/RecommenderPipeline.ipynb`](https://github.com/QED0711/wiki_learn/blob/master/notebooks/RecommenderPipeline.ipynb)

 ___